 A 2-stroke engine combines the compression and ignition steps on its upstroke while combining the power and exhaust on the downstroke.
 Because there are fewer moving parts in this engine, easier maintenance is traded for less power and torque.

-If you're tired of mixing oil and sniffing fumes, it may be time for an upgrade to a cleaner, easier, 4-stroke model.
+While there are benefits of using both 2-cycle and 4-cycle snowblowers, it comes down to convenience and efficiency; if you're tired of mixing oil and sniffing fumes, it may be time to upgrade to a newer 4-stroke model.